An Icy Start

 The morning had brought an unnatural cold.
 The streets were iced and London was taken by surprise.[1]
 I rushed out, eager to swing into the New Year.
 I had big plans for 2026, but I didn’t expect to be greeted by tremulous office-dwellers and school kids sliding along the pavement.
 They looked like new born fawns, arms extended, knees bent, and bottoms ready to cushion any slips.

-There’s something admirable and idiotic about the British and the weather.
+There's something admirable and idiotic about the British and the weather.
 Anything that’s not mild sends us into a spin.
 We only need two sunny days to declare it a heatwave; only a few flecks of snow to call it a crisis.
 Though, unless you’re a train, you’ll find that we’ll persevere through the elements as long as we’re allowed to complain about them and stick to our usual habits.
-That morning, you needed only look at everyone’s feet to realise this foolishness was alive and well.
+That morning, you need only look at everyone’s feet to realise this foolishness was alive and well.

-Plimsolls, high heels, trainers, and loafers.
+Plimsoles, high heels, trainers, and loafers.
 Everyone’s shoe choice offered them about as much grip on the ice as a pyramid scheme ambassador has on basic arithmetic.
 I had faired no better.
 I had popped on my go-to trainers, skipped out the door, and cursed at the ground after nearly breaking my neck.
 New Balance, indeed.

 Waddling along, I was rueful.
 I’d wanted to test out the new ice-ready shoes I’d picked up in anticipation for a winter trip to Estonia.
 My dad’s poorly timed heart attack had postponed the holiday, so I had yet to explore their full potential and it was too late to go back and put them on now.
 A wasted opportunity.
 I can count on one hand the number of times it has snowed or frosted up with any real effort while I’ve lived in the city centre.
 However, I would need many more hands to count the number of people who fell over during the first five minutes of my morning walk.
 The most spectacular and, dare I say deserving, was a cyclist.